huspacy/huspacy/docs/recipes/faq.md

 nlp.disable_pipe("tagger")
 ```

-## The NER model usually confuses ORG and LOC entites, why is that?
+## The NER model usually confuses ORG and LOC entities, why is that?

 The underlying model has been trained on corpora following the "tag-for-meaning" guideline which yields context dependent labels.
 For example referring to "Budapest" in the context of the Hungarian government should yield the `ORG` label while in other contexts it should be tagged as a `LOC`.